danielwalker/farm-graphql/README.md

 Gotchas
 -------

-graphql-spring-boot uses reflection and assumes all public attributes are exposed through graphql.
-This causes problems when using groovy objects.
+In graphql-spring-boot all public attributes are exposed through graphql.
+This causes problems when using groovy objects because it tries to expose metaClass and all the other GroovyObject fluff.
+Practically, this isn't a big problem.
+Schema "type" objects represent the data exposed in the graph.

 The graphiql starter appears to need the schema to contain at least one mutation.

 Running
 -------

-You'll need the following schema.
+You'll need the following schema (copied from the farm schema).

 ```
 DROP TABLE IF EXISTS `hotel`;